High-dimensional and Permutation Invariant Anomaly Detection

 While the estimation of the data probability density is independent from the choice of the weighing function $\lambda(t)$ described in Eq.~\ref{eq:loss_score_time}, different choices can enforce different properties to the learned score function.
-For example, a common choice is to set $\lambda(t) = \sigma(t)^2$, which avoids the last ratio in Eq.~\ref{eq:logpgauss} that diverges as $\sigma(t)\rightarrow 0$ at times near 0.
-On the other hand, Ref.~\cite{song2021maximum} shows that choosing $\lambda(t) = g(t)^2$ turns the training objective in Eq.~\ref{eq:loss_score_time} into an upper bound to the negative log-likelihood of the data, effectively allowing the maximum likelihood training of diffusion models and leading to more precise estimates of the data probability density.
+For example, the velocity parameterization in Eq.~\ref{eq:v} implicitly sets $\lambda(t) = \sigma(t)^2$, which avoids the last ratio in Eq.~\ref{eq:logpgauss} that diverges as $\sigma(t)\rightarrow 0$ at times near 0.
+On the other hand, Ref.~\cite{song2021maximum} shows that choosing $\lambda(t) = g(t)^2$ turns the training objective in Eq.~\ref{eq:loss_score_time} into an upper bound to the negative log-likelihood of the data, effectively allowing the maximum likelihood training of diffusion models and possibly leading to more precise estimates of the data probability density.
 The negative aspect of this choice is that the lack of the multiplicative $\sigma^2$ term can lead to unstable training.
 This issue can be mitigated by using an importance sampling scheme that reduces the variance of the loss function.
-During the training of the likelihood weighted objective we implement the same importance sampling scheme as used in~Ref.~\cite{song2021maximum} while in the standard implementation the time component is sampled from an uniform distribution.
+During the training of the likelihood weighted objective we implement the same importance sampling scheme based on the log-SNR implementation defined in \cite{NEURIPS2021_b578f2a5} where the time parameter is sampled uniformly in $-\log(\alpha^2/\sigma^2)$while in the standard implementation the time component itself is sampled from an uniform distribution.